 There is a natural tendency for your float to slowly pull towards the bank that you are standing on and this can be a problem since you want to keep the float moving in straighter lines.

-It’s not uncommon for me to stand with my clients in one spot to start and then slowly move further out into the pool as we start fishing further away to keep the float tracking in a straight lines.
+It’s not uncommon for me to stand with my clients in one spot to start with, and then slowly move further out into the pool as we start fishing further away to keep the float tracking in straight lines.
+The more your float is running in lines directly below you the less side drift will happen.

-In my guiding experience, I have found that many guys move in too close when they start to fish a spot and they are often fishing right under their rod tip which is not good.
+In my guiding experience, I have found that many guys move in too close to the fish when they start to fish a spot and the fish are right under their rod tip which is not good.

 In fact, controlling your speed is what I consider to be the most important fundamental of effective float fishing and you can see more about that on my page Float Fishing: Controlling Your Speed For More Fish.